GoUpNumber/gun.fun/src/bet/betting.md

 ## Security

 The main thing for things to go wrong here is for a malicious party to somehow cause a bet transaction to be confirmed *after* the event outcome is already known and has resulted in their favor.
-For example in a bet on a football match imagine if the propser only takes the offer after the team they are betting on scores the first goal!
+For example in a bet on a football match imagine if the proposer only takes the offer after the team they are betting on scores the first goal!
-The offerer must protect against this by cancelling their offer before the game starts.
+The offerer must protect against this by canceling their offer before the game starts.
 See [`gun bet cancel`](./cancel.md).

 The proposer must be careful about taking offers with a low transaction fee.
 If the transaction fee is low it may be stuck in the mempool until after the game starts.